mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 ## Plenty of problems

-These outdated release processes lead to all kinds of problems – all of them related to long intervals.
+These outdated release processes lead to several problems – all of which are related to long intervals.

 First, there’s the potentially long interval between branching off a feature